kimon89/pathfinder/readme.md

 # Pathfinder

+Built using Laravel 5 and Swagger

 Install: composer install

-Sample Database is included in database/github.sql or if you want fresh db create a "github" database and run php artisan migrate php artisan db:seed
+Sample Database is included in database/github.sql or if you want a fresh db create a "github" database and run php artisan migrate php artisan db:seed